SkoolNotes/Taproot/2020PHYS201/KBhPHYS201CircuitCalculations.md

 ---

 # Calculations Surrounding a Circuit
-There are two ways to
+There are two ways to calculate the resistance within a circuit.
+In reality, they are all based on the same set of rules — but one way applies them directly and the other uses a higher-level abstraction that is often easier.

+## Kirkoff's Laws
+These are the basic rules of circut calculation: [[KBhPHYS201KirkoffsLaws]]

 ### Series
 If you have two resisters…